 Lucie’s current and previous PhD students (where she is either primary or secondary supervisor) are listed below.
-If you are interested in doing a PhD in solar physics, there is a list of available projects here.
+If you are interested in doing a PhD in solar physics, the application process and research projects are described here.

 Alex James Secondary supervisors: Dr. Gherardo Valori, Prof. Lidia van Driel Gesztelyi